top of page

 Question: How do I get around when I'm in town?

-Answer: There are plenty of amenities within walking distance of the Moto Mansion, but if we need to get around I am happy to shuttle individuals or the entire group in my awesome Swagger Wagon (Minivan).
-It's not luxurious... in fact you may be sitting in spilled cheese puffs or on a toy dinosaur, but it gets the job done.
+Answer: There are plenty of amenities within walking distance of the Moto Mansion, but if we need to get around I am happy to shuttle individuals or the entire group in my own car.
 You're also welcome to drive the vehicle you bring, or ride your plated motorcycle.

 Question: Can I ship my gear to you ahead of time?
 Can I buy something online and ship it to the Moto Mansion for the rally?